 “I was struck with such a desire for revenge, I was even surprised at myself,” said the Episcopal priest.
 “I just wanted somebody to pay.”

 Not long after the second World Trade Center tower came down, Nolan Gordon’s history professor at the U.S. Military Academy switched off the television and went back to his lesson.
-The message: continue the mission.